 We were originally formed as SpringWorks Therapeutics, LLC, a Delaware limited liability company in August 2017.
 Concurrent with our formation, we acquired exclusive worldwide licenses to nirogacestat and mirdametinib from Pfizer.
 In September 2018, we announced that we entered into a global clinical collaboration with BeiGene to evaluate the combination of mirdametinib with BeiGene's RAF dimer inhibitor, lifirafenib.
 From our inception to March 29, 2019, we conducted our business through SpringWorks Therapeutics, LLC and were treated as a partnership for income tax purposes.
-Pursuant to the terms of a corporate reorganization that was completed on March 29, 2019, all of the equity interests in SpringWorks Therapeutics, LLC were exchanged for the same number and class of newly issued securities of SpringWorks Therapeutics, Inc., or the Reorganization, and, as a result, SpringWorks Therapeutics, LLC became a wholly owned subsidiary of SpringWorks Therapeutics, Inc. Following the Reorganization, we now conduct our business as SpringWorks Therapeutics, Inc. See the section entitled "Reorganization" for more information.
+Pursuant to the terms of a corporate reorganization that was completed on March 29, 2019, all of the equity interests in SpringWorks Therapeutics, LLC were exchanged for the same number and class of newly issued securities of SpringWorks Therapeutics, Inc., and, as a result, SpringWorks Therapeutics, LLC became a wholly owned subsidiary of SpringWorks Therapeutics, Inc. Following the Reorganization, we now conduct our business as SpringWorks Therapeutics, Inc.